Westlake Watershed District

 "Local People Working Together to Manage & Conserve Local Resources!"

-Lying along the west shore of Lake Manitoba, the district encompasses approximately 3,397 km2 with more than 600 km of order in council infrastructure drains.
-The district includes the Rural Municipalities of Alonsa, Lakeshore and Mossey River.
+Westlake Watershed District was established in 1978.
+Lying along the west shore of Lake Manitoba, the district encompasses approximately 4,695km² with more than 840 km of order in council infrastructure drains.
+The district includes the Rural Municipalities of Alonsa, Lakeshore, Mossey River and Westlake Gladstone.

 The beef cattle industry dominates the local economy along with a considerable involvement in commercial fishing in the winter months.